PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 There is only one ``JEDI Master`` process on each machine, and all agents independently run as child processes of the ``JEDI Master``.
-There are two connection pools in ``JEDI Master``, one for connections to the database backend and the other for connections to a data management system, and agents share connections in those pools.
+There are two connection pools in ``JEDI Master``, one for connections to the database backend and another for connections to the data management system.
+Agents share connections in those pools.
 The number of connections to the database or data management system is limited even if their accesses are quite busy so that those external services are protected.
-When ``JEDI Master`` gets started, it initializes connection pools first, launches agents, give connection pools to agents, waits for the SIGTERM or SIGKILL signal, and kills all agents and itself.
+When ``JEDI Master`` gets started, it
+ * initializes connection pools first
+ * launches agents
+ * provides access to the connection pools to the agents
+ * waits an eventual SIGTERM or SIGKILL signal when JEDI is stopped
+ * kills all agents and itself

 -------